bgachara/bgachara.github.io/posts/operating_systems.md

 - The main purpose of computers is to create, manipulate, store and retrieve data, a file system provides the machinery to support these tasks.
 - At the highest level, a file system is a way to organize, store, retrieve and manage information on a permanent storage medium such as a disk.
+- The problem of storing, retrieving and manipulating information on a computer is of a general enough nature that there are many solutions to the problems.
 - Variable-size buffer(Memory Address) -> Block(Logical Index, typically 4KB) -> Sector(512B or 4KB)
 - A Layer of OS that transforms block interface of disks(or other block devices) into files, directories, etc.
 - Take unlimited h/w interface(array of blocks) and provide a more convenient/useful interface with: